 The District experiences temperatures below 32 degrees during the winter months.
 Freeze can cause injury or loss of life to residents of the District.
-While it is rare for buildings to be affected directly by freeze, damages to pipes that feed building can be damaged during periods of extreme cold.
-The District noted that this concern was already mitigated by installing protective bags over these valves.
+While it is rare for buildings to be affected directly by freeze,

 No District assets from Table H-3 are at direct risk from this hazard.